nwsw/nwcplugin-api/api/nwcdraw.md

 <a name="alignText"></a>
 **nwcdraw.alignText**('VertAlign','HorizAlign')

 This method sets the current alignment mode for drawing text.
-VertAlign must be one of 'top', 'baseline', or 'bottom'.
+VertAlign must be one of 'top', 'middle', 'baseline', or 'bottom'.
 HorizAlign must be one of 'left', 'center', or 'right'.

 ------------------